Bites of beef tartare with caviar

 How do you make this?

-Mix the minced meat with the shallot, mayonnaise, and Worcestershire and Tabasco sauce.
+Mix the minced meat with the shallot, mayonnaise, and Worcestershire and Tabasco sauces.
 Season generously with pepper and salt and taste.
-For this dish, you need 200 grams of meat, but I always order a little more: it's ridiculous to have your butcher grind only 200 grams of meat.
+For this dish, you need 200 grams of meat, but I always order a bit more: it's ridiculous to have your butcher grind just 200 grams of meat.
 Moreover, Wim is always very happy with that extra bit on a roll with pickles.
 Store the meat in the refrigerator.

-Break rice papers into large pieces and fry them for 30 seconds at 180 °C. Let them drain on paper towels, lay them flat, and sprinkle fleur de sel over them.
+Break rice papers into large pieces and fry them for 30 seconds at 180 °C. Let them drain on kitchen paper, lay them flat, and sprinkle fleur de sel over them.

 Put the sour cream in a piping bag.
 Make quenelles of the tartare and arrange them on the rice papers.
-Finish with a few lines of sour cream and a spoonful of caviar.
+Finish with some lines of sour cream and a spoonful of caviar.
 Serve immediately on your prettiest plates. 😊

 Social